-4. Rules or regulations made by the South African Institute for Medical Research, the National Institute for Virology, the National Centre for Occupational Health, forensic chemistry laboratories and provincial health laboratory services which are in force, on the commencement date remain in force after the commencement of this Act in so far as they deal with any matter in respect of which the Board may make rules under section 27, until they are replaced by a rule made under section 27.
+4. Rules or regulations made by the bodies referred to in item 2 which are in force on the commencement date remain in force after the commencement of this Act in so far as they deal with any matter in respect of which the Board may make rules under section 27, until they are replaced by a rule made under section 27.